meetbryce/unify/docs/ADAPTERS.md

 We expect that some complex services (such as Amazon AWS) may require custom code to implement their authentication scheme.
 In this case the RESTAdapter can be configured to access a custom library for authentication.
 This custom library will have to be included a priori in the Unify source code.

+Example auth strategies:

+    auth:
+      type: BASIC
+      uservar: GHUSER
+      tokenvar: GHTOKEN

+    auth:
+      type: PARAMS
+      params:
+        hapikey: HUBSPOT_API_KEY

+    auth:
+      type: HEADERS
+      headers:
+        Authorization: "Bearer {HUBSPOT_API_KEY}"

+Authorization parameters can refer to values from the Connection settings either directly by name, or with a string and referencing values using `{key}` syntax.

+## Paging strategies

+The RESTAdapter supports different strategies for paging through multiple results:

+    pageAndCount - a page number and count parameters are supplied.
+Paging continues until a result page smaller than the count (page size) is returned.

+    offsetAndCount - an offset number and count parameters are supplied.
+Paging continues until a result page smaller than the count is returned.

+    pagerToken - Each page includes a "next page" token which should be supplied as a parameter to subsquent fetches.
+The token is defined by a path (`pager_token_path`) into the result doc.
+    You should indicate the `token_param` and the `count_param` to use in requests.

+Paging options can be specified at the level of the adapter spec, or specified individually on a table spec.
+Example:

+    paging:
+      strategy: pageAndCount
+      page_param: page
+      count_param: per_page
+      page_size: 100

+    paging:
+      strategy: offsetAndCount
+      offset_param: offset
+      count_param: per_page
+      page_size: 100

+    paging:
+      strategy: pagerToken
+      pager_token_path: folder.folder.item
+      count_param: limit
+      token_param: after
+      page_size: 100

 ## The Adapter interface

 All adapters support this interface, defined in `Adapter`: